dmidlo/histdata.com-tools/src/histdatacom/sidecar/assets/README.md

-# HistDataCom Temporal Sidecar Assets
+# HistDataCom Temporal Runtime Assets

-This package-data directory is the stable PyPI payload surface for the Temporal sidecar migration.
+This package-data directory is the stable PyPI payload surface for the Temporal orchestration runtime.

+The normal PyPI/TestPyPI source distribution and universal wheel ship metadata, runtime defaults, third-party notice material, and the packaged Temporal artifact index.
+They do not embed the Temporal executable.

+The accepted V1.0 design is metadata-only wheel distribution plus verified first-run runtime provisioning.
+The resolver implemented after this design should read the packaged artifact index, download only pinned Temporal CLI release artifacts, verify archive SHA-256 checksums before extraction, and cache the executable outside the installed package.

+Bundled executable wheels remain an explicit offline/private artifact path.
-The source tree ships metadata, runtime defaults, and third-party notice material only.
-Release builds create platform wheels by staging an explicit Temporal executable with `scripts/sidecar_platform_wheel.py`.
-That staged wheel patches `manifest.json`, writes `temporal-cli-provenance.json`, includes the executable under `assets/bin/<platform>/`, and retags the artifact with the matching platform wheel tag.
+Those wheels stage an explicit Temporal executable with `scripts/sidecar_platform_wheel.py`, patch `manifest.json`, write `temporal-cli-provenance.json`, include the executable under `assets/bin/<platform>/`, and retag the artifact with the matching platform wheel tag.

-Bundled platform wheel provenance records the Temporal CLI version, upstream release asset name and URL, expected and verified archive SHA-256 digests, the packaged executable path, and the packaged executable SHA-256 digest.
-The Temporal CLI notice and MIT license are stored under `third-party/temporal-cli/`.

-Source distributions, unsupported platforms, and universal fallback wheels must fail sidecar executable lookup with a clear message instead of silently falling back to an unmanaged system binary.
+Metadata-only artifacts and unsupported platforms must fail executable lookup with a clear message until the runtime resolver can provision a verified cache entry.
+They must not silently fall back to an unmanaged system binary.